William I of Sicily: Later years

 Thus freed from feudal revolts, William confided the government to men trained in Maio's school, creating a triumvirate: the grand protonotary, Matthew of Ajello; Count Sylvester of Marsico, who had inherited Maio's property; and the Bishop Palmer of Syracuse, elect, but not consecrated.
 His latter years were peaceful; he became the champion of the true pope against the Holy Roman Emperor, and Alexander III was installed in the Lateran Palace in November 1165 by a guard of Normans.
+William's later government on the mainland did not simply restore the arrangements of Roger II unchanged.
+Recent work has emphasized that the crown increasingly relied on overlapping roles held by selected aristocrats and royal officials, combining county lordship, military command, and provincial justice in the effort to stabilise Apulia and the Terra di Lavoro after the revolts.

-William died on May 7, 1166, and was interred in Palermo Cathedral, although he was later moved to Monreale Cathedral by his son and heir William II of Sicily when that building was completed.
+William died on 7 May 1166, and was interred in Palermo Cathedral, although he was later moved to Monreale Cathedral by his son and heir William II of Sicily when that building was completed.

 Description

 According to Romuald Guarna, William was handsome of aspect and majestic of presence, corpulent of body, sublime of stature, haughty and greedy for honours, and more feared than loved.

 According to the French author Alexandre Dumas, who was able to see the king's body in his sarcophagus, he was around six feet tall.